edcedcedcedc/edcedcedcedc/README.md

 -->
 ### Hi there 👋

-I’m a Software Engineer in my third year at the [Open Source Society University](https://cs.ossu.dev/), pursuing Open Education in Computer Science, and a [Google Summer of Code 2025](https://summerofcode.withgoogle.com/programs/2025/projects/RTuXxB1k) alumnus.
+I’m a software engineer and a general-purpose programmer with experience in web and game development.
+I’m stack-agnostic, highly flexible, and currently in my third year at the [Open Source Society University](https://cs.ossu.dev/), pursuing Open Education in Computer Science, and a [Google Summer of Code 2025](https://summerofcode.withgoogle.com/programs/2025/projects/RTuXxB1k) alumnus, where I helped build an end-to-end encryption system.

 - 🌱 Currently learning Probability for Computer Scientists, Introduction to Computer Systems, and Foundations of Computer Security, while deepening my focus on game development and Unreal Engine
 - 🔭 Part-time volunteer software engineer for [Ruqola](https://github.com/KDE/ruqola), working on E2EE (C++/Qt6/KF6)